The Best Options for Cannabis Financing

 Distributors: Cannabis distributors help ensure a safe and secure supply chain for the cannabis industry by handling all steps in the distribution process.
 They are the link between cultivators and retailers, ensuring that cannabis goods reach the right place at the right time while meeting all government regulations related to compliance and taxation.
 They also often provide additional services such as inventory management, security, and product tracking.

 Packaging: Cannabis packaging companies provide solutions for both recreational and medicinal products.
-They offer printing services, including logos, branding, and warning labels that use innovative and custom designs to help differentiate products from competitors.
-Essential for protecting integrity, they provide an extra layer of security to guarantee quality products by ensuring compliance with health and safety regulations, like child-resistant or tamper-proof packaging.
+They offer printing services, including logos, branding, and warning labels, and they use innovative and custom designs to help differentiate products from competitors.
+Essential for protecting integrity, packagers provide an extra layer of security to guarantee quality products by ensuring compliance with health and safety regulations, like child-resistant or tamper-proof packaging.

-Equipment: Cannabis equipment providers are responsible for the production and maintenance of specialized and general equipment used in the industry.
+Equipment: Cannabis equipment providers are responsible for producing and maintaining specialized and general equipment used in the industry.
 This includes a wide range of items, from grow tents and trimming machines to commercial plant driers, extractors, and decarboxylators.
 They also provide the technology necessary to ensure that cannabis production is safe and efficient, like HVAC systems or water chillers.
 Cannabis equipment providers help with installation, maintenance, and repair services so that growers have access to reliable tools when they need them.
 They enable cannabis producers to meet safety standards and ensure quality control throughout the entire process.

 Technology: Cannabis-related tech and SaaS software companies design software solutions for the cannabis industry, including inventory management and compliance tracking, plus mobile applications for real-time operations.
-A suite of analytical tools is also available, optimizing production by gathering data on cultivation and greenhouse environments.
-These technologies help growers maximize efficiency and profitability while remaining compliant with local regulations.
+A suite of analytical tools is also available to optimize production by gathering data on cultivation and greenhouse environments.
+Such technologies help growers maximize efficiency and profitability while remaining compliant with local regulations.

 What are the obstacles to cannabis financing?

-Cannabis businesses, particularly those operating in the US, face several obstacles when trying to obtain financing.
-Cannabis and its derivatives are a schedule I controlled substance in the United States.
-This means that, despite the recent move by individual states to relax their rules on medicinal or recreational cannabis use, THC remains illegal at the federal level.
+Cannabis businesses, particularly those operating in the US, face considerable obstacles when trying to obtain financing.
+Despite the recent move by individual states to relax their rules on medicinal or recreational cannabis use, THC remains illegal at the federal level.
+Cannabis and its derivatives are currently a schedule I controlled substance in the United States, though cannabis may soon move to Schedule III.
+For this reason, any transaction involving this drug must be reported.

-The federal prohibition of cannabis makes it difficult for banks and other lenders to provide funding.
-Specifically, federal prohibition means that cannabis businesses are ineligible for favorable loans from the Small Business Administration (SBA).
+The current federal prohibition of cannabis prevents many banks and traditional lenders from accepting the risk of providing funding.
+Federal prohibition specifically means that cannabis businesses are ineligible for favorable loans from the Small Business Administration (SBA).
+Additionally, lenders that assume the risks of funding cannabis businesses may factor it into the interest calculations for lending, charging increased interest rates compared to mainstream businesses.

 Two sets of restrictions dissuade banks from financing cannabis-related businesses (CRBs): the Anti-Money Laundering Act (AML) and the Bank Secrecy Act (BSA).